OlivierBinette/Three/README.md

 # Pixel
-A weekend experiment (unfinished).
-The goal was to play with a simple 2D « game engine » concept.
-The rendering and animation systems works, but the timing is unstable.
-A simple demonstration - Flappy Bird clone based - runs on Firefox (press [space] to fly).
+Prototype of a 2d web game engine.
+The rendering and animation system works, but physics have not been implemented.

+A simple demonstration (Flappy Bird clone) runs on Firefox (press [space] to fly).

 DISCLAIMER : The graphic art is not mine and is used for learning and testing purposes only.